hargoniX/bachelor/thesis/thesis.typ

 As we can see in @requirements the only feature that both Creusot and Prusti are missing is the capability to deal with `unsafe` code.
 Since our program is a driver, a certain degree of direct hardware interaction through pointers (or interfaces that abstract pointers) is impossible to avoid.
-For Creusot the lack of `unsafe` support is evident from its issue tracker where this is still an open feature request #footnote[https://github.com/xldenis/creusot/issues/36].
+For Creusot, the lack of `unsafe` support is evident from its issue tracker where this is still an open feature request #footnote[https://github.com/xldenis/creusot/issues/36].
 Prusti is not entirely incapable of processing `unsafe` code but its automation capabilities are very limited.
 For example, the following example cannot be verified by Prusti automatically: